rwstrom/xgs/.github/README.md

 mkdir build
 cd build
 cmake ..
-make
+cmake --build .
 ```
+On linux/macos:
     The binary will be compiled to build/xgs.
+On windows:
+    The binary will be in build/Debug or build/Release
 # Usage
 **On mac/linux:**